Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - There are also associative areas in the brain that don’t receive any direct sensory input in invertebrates and vertebrates.
 - We are far from being able to answer the question in the chapter title.
 - The rest of this chapter is a case study on hunting in the barn owl; demonstrating the importance of natural environments in studying brains.
-- Hunting: a behavior that can be divided into components such as decision to start hunting, searching for prey, localization of prey, etc.
+- *Hunting*: a behavior that can be divided into components such as decision to start hunting, searching for prey, localization of prey, etc.
 - Barn owls mainly hunt small rodents such as mice or insectivores such as shrews.
 - These animals have to fly out from the nest, search an area of several square kilometers, detect, localize, catch prey, and then fly back to the nest.
 - Field observations suggest that barn owls follow a favored route, suggesting memory for places with abundant food.
 - Out of the possible 3D coordinate systems that describe the hunting situation, the spherical coordinate system seems to be the closest to the natural coordinate system that the owl uses.
 - A spherical coordinate system consists of two angles
-    - Azimuth: horizonal angular deviation of the prey from the midsagittal plane.
+    - *Azimuth*: horizonal angular deviation of the prey from the midsagittal plane.
-    - Elevation: vertical angular deviation of the prey from the horizontal plane.
+    - *Elevation*: vertical angular deviation of the prey from the horizontal plane.
 - We shouldn’t forget that barn owls have adapted to hunting at night or in environments lacking visibility, which explains their heavy reliance on auditory information.
 - For sound localization, barn owls use changes in interaural level difference (ILD) for changes in elevation, and changes in interaural time difference (ITD) for changes in azimuth.
 - So, the asymmetry in ear position leads to a separation of 2D coordinates, one for ITD and one for ILD.